Dr. Bertrand Fouks

-August 2020 - present: Postdoctoral position on how sociality has arisen in insects, comparative genomics of Blattodea insect order.
+August 2020 - April 2021: Postdoctoral position on how sociality has arisen in insects, comparative genomics of Blattodea insect order.
 Institute for Evolution and Biodiversity, University of Münster

 May 2018 – May 2020: Visiting Researcher in the Centre for Ecological and Evolutionary Synthesis, Department of Biosciences, University of Oslo

 October 2014 – October 2015: Postdoctoral position on genomic analyses in the genus Apis at Social Insect laboratory of Dr. Olav Rueppell, the University of North Carolina at Greensboro , USA.
 Project funded by NIH